20 December 2024

 Often pictured as a shopping haven, Black Friday carries an unforeseen toll, turning the event into a complex tapestry of exhilaration and strain.
 It’s not just a day of deals — it’s a roller coaster of emotions packed with anticipation, stress, and death.

 Since 2006, 17 deaths and 125 injuries have marred the event in the United States, revealing a disturbing side of human nature under intense commercial pressure.
 Scenes straight out of horror movies unfold in reality, with police reports painting pictures of “utter chaos.”
 Details of glass doors crumbling under the weight of desperate shoppers and crowds spiralling out of control in their pursuit of discounts.
+In 2014, United States, a man in Chicago was fatally shot during a dispute over a parking space at a shopping centre.
+In 2018, South Africa, shoppers at a Johannesburg mall were involved in stampedes, leading to injuries and property damage.

 On the ground, it’s an existential battlefield.
 Shoppers brace themselves against the tidal wave of bodies, facing marathon-long queues and confrontations with those equally determined to grab a deal.
 The physical toll is undeniable, and tales of exhaustion and physical and mental breakdowns in the United States are familiar.